Boca councilman wants to increase fines for PPE litterers

 To reduce improperly discarded PPE, Boca Raton Councilman Andy Thomson wants to increase fines for offenders.

-Thomson made it a New Year's resolution to pick up trash and clean up neighborhoods while on his periodic runs with his children.
+Thomson made it a New Year's resolution to pick up trash and clean up neighborhoods while on his periodic runs through the city.

 During the councilman's jogs, he said he has noticed a substantial amount of the trash is PPE, including finding 143 masks on the ground within 50 miles.